Eagle Point

 Eagle Point lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Eagle Point's population is estimated at around 1,585 as of Nov 2025.
-This reflects an increase of 279 people (21.4%) since the 2021 Census, which reported a population of 1,306 people.
-The change is inferred from the resident population of 1,554, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 171 validated new addresses since the Census date.
-This level of population equates to a density ratio of 87 persons per square kilometer.
-Eagle Point's 21.4% growth since the 2021 census exceeded the SA3 area (6.4%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 83.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Eagle Point is around 1,592.
+This reflects an increase of 286 people since the 2021 Census, which reported a population of 1,306.
+The change was inferred from AreaSearch's resident population estimate of 1,554 in June 2024 and an additional 172 validated new addresses since the Census date.
+This results in a density ratio of 88 persons per square kilometer.
+Eagle Point's growth rate of 21.9% since the 2021 census exceeded both the SA3 area (6.5%) and the Rest of Vic.
+Interstate migration contributed approximately 83.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population